 Collective Bargaining Agreements

-Collective bargaining occurs when a group of employees joins together to negotiate terms of employment with their employer.
-When a final decision is made, this is considered a collective bargaining agreement.
-This process implicates the National Labor Relations Act and other important laws that employers must be aware of to protect their interests.
+Collective bargaining occurs when a group of employees joins in negotiating terms of employment with their employer.
+This is considered a collective bargaining agreement when a final decision is made.
+This process implicates the National Labor Relations Act and other vital laws that employers must be aware of to protect their interests.

 National Labor Relations Act